-When you arrive at the hospital or surgical suites, a nurse will bring you into the pre-op area where you will have an IV placed and meet your anesthesiologist.
-General anesthesia is utilized to ensure a comfortable surgery.
-This means that you will be "asleep" and completely unaware of the surgery until
+When you arrive at the hospital and register, a nurse will bring you into the pre-op area where you will have an IV placed and meet your anesthesiologist.
+General anesthesia is utilized to assure a comfortable surgery.
+This means that you will be "asleep" and completely unaware of the surgery until you wake up in the recovery area.
+Most patients will have a small tube placed in there windpipe, formal intubation may not be required.
+Local blocks are also available to supplement pain control.
+Your anesthesiologist will discuss this with you prior to surgery.

-The length of the procedure is approximately one hour.
+The length of the procedure is approximately 90 minutes.
 The procedure will involve a knee arthroscopy to inspect the inside of the knee joint.
 Arthroscopic surgery involves using a video camera and small instruments through small incisions to see the anatomy of the knee joint.
 The video camera allows us to visually inspect the knee joint and specifically evaluate the patella cartilage and assess active patella tracking.
 Pictures of this will be taken and reviewed during your first post-op visit.
-After knee arthroscopy is completed, a VMO Plication will be preformed.
-The loose or torn structures located in the region of the medial patella will tighten subsequently returning stability to the patella